 Another cause of cloudy water is that you have removed too much of the beneficial bacteria, and there is a sudden growth of new bacteria that can make the water look milky.

-How Often Should I Clean The Gravel In My Fish Tank
+How Often Should I Clean The Gravel In My Fish Tank?

 Several factors will dictate how often you should clean the gravel in your fish tank.

-How often you clean your gravel will depend upon how many fish are in the tank, whether you have a pleco or other bottom-dwelling fish that help to keep the gravel clean, and what type or how much food you feed your fish.
+How often you clean your gravel will depend upon how many fish are in the tank, whether you have a pleco or other bottom-dwelling fish that helps to keep the gravel clean, and what type or how much food you feed your fish.

 A good rule of thumb is to clean the gravel in your fish tank every two weeks.
 This will ensure that the gravel is free of any food or fish waste and will help to keep your tank water quality high.